bonitasoft/bonita-doc/md/deploy-bundle.md

 JTA data source (managed by Bitronix)
 1. Open the file TOMCAT_HOME/conf/bitronix-resources.properties
-2. Remove or comment out the lines regarding the h2 database.
+2. For Bonita BPM Standard data source, remove or comment out the lines regarding the h2 database.
-3. Uncomment the line matching your RDBMS and edit values for each settings (resource.ds1.*) according to your database installation.
+3. Uncomment the lines matching your RDBMS and edit values for each settings (resource.ds1.*) according to your database installation.
 5. Repeat operations 2. and 3. for Business Data data source (resources.ds2.*)

 ### Configure RDBMS vendor